adtennant/GameboyCPUTests/README.md

-# gameboy-test-data
+# sm83-test-data

 Test data for developers of Gameboy emulators.
-These files are designed for unit testing the CPU of the Gameboy and don't require any other hardware components to be implemented.
+These files are designed for unit testing the CPU of the Gameboy (SM83) in isolation and don't expect any other hardware components to be implemented.

 * `alu_tests` - Contains full test data for the 8-bit ALU operations of the Gameboy CPU.
 * `cpu_tests` - Contains randomly generated test data for all Gameboy CPU instructions in the same format as https://github.com/TomHarte/ProcessorTests.